 Never one to talk much about what he does for a living, he says, "I like what Thelonius Monk said: 'Talking about music is like dancing about architecture.'
 That's basically how I feel, talking about acting."

 Nonetheless, the actor has some big titles under his belt.
-He can be seen alongside Sigourney Weaver and Henry Cavill in the thriller The Cold Light of Day (2012), in the role of Captain Sharp in Wes Anderson's film Moonlight Kingdom (2012) and as the target of a mob hit in Looper (2012).
+He was seen with Sigourney Weaver and Henry Cavill in the thriller The Cold Light of Day (2012), in the role of Captain Sharp in Wes Anderson's film Moonlight Kingdom (2012) and as the target of a mob hit in Looper (2012).
 Bruce also starred in several big sequels: G.I.
 Joe: Retaliation (2012), The Expendables 2 (2012), A Good Day to Die Hard (2013) and RED 2 (2013).

-Recently, Bruce appeared in films such as Marauders (2016), where he plays as Hubert, the president of a Cincinnati bank that gets robbed.
-Willis also had starring roles in VICE (2015) and Precious Cargo (2016).
+Bruce has also appeared in Marauders (2016), playing Hubert, the president of a Cincinnati bank that gets robbed, as well as Precious Cargo (2016).

-Bruce's upcoming films include Once Upon a Time in Venice (2017), the reboot Death Wish (2018) and the sequel to the hit thriller Unbreakable (2000), in which he co-starred with Samuel L. Jackson.
-The M. Night Shyamalan-directed film will be called Glass (2019).
+Most recently, Bruce appeared in Once Upon a Time in Venice (2017), the reboot Death Wish (2018) and Glass (2019), the sequel to the hit thriller Unbreakable (2000), in which he co-starred with Samuel L. Jackson (in both films).

 Bruce married actress Demi Moore in 1987, but the marriage ended in divorce in 2000.
-They share custody of their three daughters.
+They shared custody of their three daughters, who were minors at the time.
 He married second wife, top fashion model Emma Heming, on March 21, 2009.
-The couple have two daughters together, named Mabel Ray Willis and Evelyn Penn Willis.
+The couple have two daughters together.

 Bruce Willis Filmography